acrooks2/ClassModels/CSS600Models/JobSearch/README.md

 ## &nbsp;

-A conceptual flowchart of the model:
+"A conceptual flowchart of the model":
 ![conceptual flowchart](ConceptualFlowchart.png)

 The NetLogo Graphical User Interface of the Model: